Helping you take your business to the world

 By supporting you to overcome cultural frustrations and turn communication failure into success, we help you save time and money and achieve your business objectives.

-Is your business taking action to prevent workers getting exploited in
+Is your business taking action to prevent workers getting exploited in your supply chain?

 If so, we’d love to hear from you!

-This short poll (below) is to help us understand what businesses are doing (or want to do) against worker exploitation.
+This short poll is to help us understand what businesses are doing (or want to do) against worker exploitation.
 This will help us formulate a checklist that helps businesses act and document their actions for customers, partners and investors.

 InterMondo offer a range of practical cultural support services,